 The first time you log in to Austin Bank Online Banking you will be asked to select a series of challenge questions with your own responses.
 These can be used in the future to authenticate your log in if you are accessing the system from a different device than you typically use.
 When accessing from a non-registered device you should only register the device if it is frequently used by you for Austin Bank Online access and is a non-public device under your direct control.

-In addition, when you log in to Austin Bank Online Banking the address line at the top of the screen should turn light green and display a picture of a locked padlock to the left of the Austin Bank name in the address line.
-(The actual appearance could vary depending on your brower.)
+In addition, when you log in to Austin Bank Online Banking the address line at the top of the screen should display a picture of a locked padlock to the left of the Austin Bank name in the address line.
+(The actual appearance could vary depending on your browser, see examples below.)
 This verifies that you are connected using encrypted communications to the authentic Austin Bank Online site.
-If the address line does not change to a green color and display the padlock symbol, DO NOT enter your Password.
+If the address line does not display the padlock symbol, DO NOT enter your Password.
 Contact the Customer Care Center for further instructions.

-EXAMPLE OF AUTHENTICATED GREEN ADDRESS BAR IN AN INTERNET BROWSER:
+EXAMPLE OF AUTHENTICATED ADDRESS BAR IN VARIOUS INTERNET BROWSERS:

 Austin Mobile™ USERS: